rust-lang/book/second-edition/nostarch/chapter19.md

 println!("x + y = {}", x + y);
 ```

-Since `Kilometers` is an alias for `i32`, they’re the same type.
-We can add
+Because `Kilometers` and `i32`, are the same type, we can add values of both
-values of type `i32` and `Kilometers` together, and we can pass `Kilometers`
+types, and we can also pass `Kilometers` values to functions that take `i32`
-values to functions that take `i32` parameters.
-We don’t get the type checking
+parameters.
+With this method, though, we don’t get the type checking benefits
-benefits that we get from the newtype pattern that we discussed in the previous
+that we get from the newtype pattern discussed in the previous section.
-section.

 The main use case for type synonyms is to reduce repetition.
 For example, we
 may have a lengthy type like this: